ParkfieldOrg/Sakurabook/en/setting-up-the-app-in-shopify.md

    ![Alt text](../img/?raw=true "Sakurabook Onboarding Finish")

 4. Now you appeared on the Use case selection screen.
 You can select either **Rental space reservation** or **Service reservation**.
 Make a wise choice, it has to suit your business.
 This cannot be changed in the future.
-After you select the right use case, click on `Import` button.
+After you select the right use case, click on the `Import` button.

-   📌 Yes, it cannot be change, but if you really need to change the use case, please get in touch with the support and we'll make a way to fix it for you.
+   📌 Yes, it cannot be changed, but if you really need to change the use case, please get in touch with the support and we'll make a way to fix it for you.

    ![Alt text](../img/Screenshot%202022-08-29%20at%2010.36.48.png?raw=true "Sakurabook Use Case Selection ")